 Oh my life over the past 12 months, learning to become a successful entrepreneur.
-Wow, I have had some strange people crawl out of the woodwork.
+Wow, I have had some strange negative people crawl out of the woodwork.
 Apparently I had to date an ugly ex-boyfriend, move to a country I don’t want to live in because some creep thinks it is okay to steal other people’s lives.
 It has been a crazy time.

 What I Have Learned?